ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-enhanced-course/README.md

       - Use reserved capacity
       - Use the right pricing model
   - **Sustainability**
-    - Environment impacts with energy consumption and effeciency
+    - Environment impacts with energy consumption and efficiency
       - Understand your impact
       - Establish sustainability goals
-      - Maximaize utilization
+      - Maximize utilization
       - Anticipate and adopt new, more efficient hardware and software offerings
       - Use managed services
       - Reduce the downstream impact of your cloud workloads